jpillon/pypisync/README.md

         "implementation_version": null,
         "extra": null                        // This might be the most useful when syncing a small subset.
                                              //   For example, setting null here for awscli will result
                                              //   in downloading more than 3GB of dependencies.
+                                             //   Just put an empty list to download the direct dependencies only.
     },
     "packages": {                            // Configuration of what to download.
                                              //   The key is the name of the package